 As the name suggests, insulation saws are specifically designed for cutting or sawing through insulation.
-Its most common use is to cut insulation to size.
+Its most common use is to cut the insulation to size.
 BAHCO manufactures insulation saw, designed for cutting through mineral wool, glass wool, polystyrene, and extruded polystyrene, stone wool, and rock wool.

 The insulation saw comes with a blade measuring 550 mm in length.
 This large blade on the insulation saw has a tapering end with a fixed handle.
 There are no sharp ‘teeth’ as in other saws, but a wavy edge for cutting material and its blade can be sharpened.
 Its handle is known as a ‘closed pistol grip handle.'

-Foil tape is a tape made of aluminum and comes with an aggressive adhesive.
+Foil tape is a tape made of aluminium and comes with an aggressive adhesive.
 It is visually appealing as it has a shiny surface and finds use in the areas of thermal conductivity, heat and light reflectance, flame and weather resistance and moisture and chemical resistance.

 Metal insulation hangers give instant solution for mechanical fixing of pre-formed insulation material to various surfaces.
 These materials are glass fibre, mineral wool, polystyrene, PIR, rigid and flexible PU foam phenolic foam, and cork.
 These hangers cannot be used with brittle insulants like foamed glass or calcium silicate.

-For those who are a little more budget conscious, the Ceiling hangers are a good choice where you can compromise with about 3 inches of ceiling height.
-It is mess free and not an intrusive method of sound insulating your ceiling, and you can retain your existing ceiling.
+For those who are a little more budget-conscious, the Ceiling hangers are a good choice where you can compromise with about 3 inches of ceiling height.
+It is mess-free and not an intrusive method of sound-insulating your ceiling, and you can retain your existing ceiling.
 Such a method is ideal when you have existing lath and plaster ceiling and don't want the hassle of removing the old ceiling.

 In the normal method of installation, hangers are attached through the existing ceiling.
 These hangers house 50mm wooden battens that then act as the support onto which the new plasterboard is suspended.
 There is another method in which Isosonic Brackets can be used with metal sections, and acoustic performance of both systems is same.